Azure-Samples/cosmos-aks-samples/ASO/README.md

 EOF
 ```

-The operator will start creating the Cosmos DB items in Azure.
+The operator will start creating the Cosmos DB account, database, and container in Azure.
 You can monitor their progress with:

 ```azurecli